-Elly Ward is an award-winning multi-disciplinary designer and cultural design consultant who specialises in art installation, interior architecture, exhibition design and production.
-Elly trained at the Royal College of Art in London.
-In 2013, the RIBA Journal described her as one of the “most interesting emerging talent in architecture today”.
+Elly Ward is an award-winning multi-disciplinary designer, researcher and teacher working in architecture, interiors, exhibition, art installation and product design.
+Whilst studying at the Royal College of Art in London, Elly was described by the RIBA Journal as one of the “most interesting emerging talent in architecture today”.
 Later that year she co-founded Ordinary Architecture whose first project was the delivery of A House For Essex, a collaborative project designed by FAT and Grayson Perry.

 “Elly brings to her work a delightful combination of political commentary and play.
 Her work is sophisticated, inventive and intelligent.”
 Robert Mull, London Metropolitan University

 “An exemplary approach to bringing together research, analysis, design and theory … rigorous, relevant and engaged work, with humour and delight.”
 Geoff Shearcroft, AOC

 “... [one of the] best and most innovative students projects ...
 Ward’s work has exuberance ... playful, mature, intellectually grounded and above all exquisitely drawn and represented.”
 Blueprint Magazine